Text annotation: prepare NLP and LLM data

 Text annotation has many advantages for preparing datasets used for training artificial intelligence models.
 Here are some of the main benefits:

-4. Sentiment analysis : Text annotation makes it possible to analyze the feelings expressed in the texts, which is useful for market research, reputation management, and strategic decision making.
+- Sentiment analysis and public opinion : Text annotation makes it possible to analyze the feelings expressed in the texts, which is useful for market research, reputation management, gauging public opinion, and strategic decision making.
+This helps businesses develop effective strategies and track brand perception over time.

-5. Anomaly detection : By annotating texts, anomalies or suspicious behavior can be detected, which is critical for security and compliance.
+- Anomaly detection, fraud detection, and finance applications : By annotating texts, anomalies or suspicious behavior can be detected, which is critical for security and compliance.
+In the finance industry, text annotation is also used for fraud detection and extracting key information such as loan rates to streamline processes and reduce manual labor.

 Text annotation tools

 There are numerous text annotation tools available on the market, each offering specific features to meet the varied needs of users.
+Many of these tools support manual annotation, providing an intuitive annotation workflow that streamlines the process and ensures high-quality results.
+Some platforms also make it easy for users to start annotating by offering simple onboarding processes, such as account creation or license key activation.
 Here are some of the most popular ones:

 Use cases for text annotation in AI